top of page

 Board of Directors

-The Board of Directors consists of up to 15 members of the community and serve a 2-year term, with officers serving a 1-year term.
-Board of directors and officers are elected at the annual meeting of the Beacon Hill Council of Seattle held in May or June every year.
+The Board of Directors consists of up to 15 members of the community who serve a 2-year term, with officers serving a 1-year term.
+Board of directors and officers are elected at the annual meeting of the Beacon Hill Council of Seattle held in May or June.
 Read our bylaws here.
 Please contact us if you are interested in serving on a task force, committee or the Board.

 Beacon Hill Council Executive Team